 Much of the relevance of the RPOA depends on the policy environments in the CT6 countries and including the National Plan of Action (NPOA).
-The policy environment in turn depends on how advanced the legal environment for marine management and conservation is in each country.
-The legal environment affects how research findings are translated to policies, regulations and enforcement, and affects the efficiency of implementing projects and programs.
-Operationalizing the CTI-CFF in-country is voluntary but if there is conducive legislation, then there will be public funding and attention by authorities to sustain the programs.
-If there is no basis to support the CTI-CFF within relevant legislation, policies and NPOA, the environment is less enabling to compel a country leader to support implementation of the initiative.
+The policy environment in turn depends on the policy and legal instruments for marine management and conservation in each country.
+The policy and legal instruments affect how research findings are translated to policies, regulations and enforcement, and affects the efficiency of implementing projects and programs.

-While certain country characteristics are commonly shared by the CT6 countries, others set them apart.
+o While certain country characteristics are commonly shared by the CT6 countries, others set them apart.
 This includes the legal and administrative environments which partially accounts for differences between countries with regards to their preferences expressed for the RPOA 2.0.
-The RPOA 2.0 is designed to enable different countries in different groupings or priority seascapes, to select to work on certain prioritized actions.
+The RPOA 2.0 is designed to enable different countries in different priority seascapes, to select to work on certain prioritized actions.

-However, in order to identify threats and issues for which a regional collaborative approach would be useful, the political, economic, environmental, and social conditions of each CT6 country as also reflected in their NPOAs, were considered and assessed through the lens of the four Design Principles developed in the RPOA Inception Report, i.e. Additionality, Thematic consistency, Commonality, and Feasibility.
+However, in order to identify threats and issues for which a regional collaborative approach would be useful, the political, economic, environmental, and social conditions of each CT6 country as also reflected in their NPOAs, were considered and assessed through the lens of the four Design Principles developed in the RPOA Inception Report, i.e., Additionality, Thematic consistency, Commonality, and Feasibility.

 Further, the capacity of the CT6 to implement is also considered, therefore, the RPOA 2.0 has emphasis on capacity building.

-[PH] Capacity of CT6 implementation of the RPOA to be discussed.
-From the outcome level, the agreed capacity aspects of the RPOA 2.0 are
+From the outcome level, the agreed capacity aspects of the RPOA 2.0 are: